EternalllZM/rtd-codz-staff/docs/source/appeal.rst

 2. Identify in the main server who performed the punishment.

-3. If you are a Senior Moderator or above, you may decide then (with enough information) whether the appeal should be accepted or not.
+3. If you are a Senior Moderator or above, you may decide (with enough information) whether the appeal should be accepted or not.

-4. If you choose not to decide, you may put the decision upon the person who made the punishment.
+4. Ideally, put the decision upon the person who made the punishment.

 5. Accept or deny the appeal.